-The thing about sand though is that it offers resistance only on the way down.
+The thing about sand though is that once it’s compressed, it’s compressed.
 That is, it doesn’t push back once you’ve gotten through the initial resistance.

 The Sanddune stepper sets out to accomplish just that.
 The actual stepper is built with a combination of memory foam and closed cell foam that offers a very rapid rebound effect.
-This rebound provides feedback and resistance to the body on the way back up, so you’re getting two-way resistance the entire time.
+This rebound provides feedback to the body on the way back up, so you’re getting a two-way reaction the entire time.
 It’s extremely durable too – 300lb offensive linemen use the stepper without bottoming out.

 From a design perspective, the Sanddune Stepper was built very intelligently.
 Not only for the two-way resistance foam, but also in the following ways: